UE and VR Development Technical Notes

 }

-Searching for references reveals that there is a place where bIsEngineInstalled is set in GuardedMain:
+A search for references reveals that the bIsEngineInstalled variable is set in GuardedMain:

 1